Based on our own experience and the many tips we have received from enthusiastic holidaymakers, it is our pleasure to present to you the Azores!

 Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
 We recommend booking the following packages:

-Gourmet package: The package includes half-board in the form of 7× rich buffet dinners: only £219* per person.
+Gourmet package: The package includes half-board in the form of 7× rich buffet dinners: only £219* p. pers.

-Explorer package: The package includes the ‘Whale and dolphin sight-seeing boat trip’ half-day excursion, the ‘Furnas Valley natural paradise including entry to the hot springs & botanical gardens’ fullday excursion and the ‘Lagoa do Fogo, Caldeira Velha & Ribeira Grande’ full-day excursion: only £179* per person.
+Explorer package: The package includes the ‘Whale and dolphin sight-seeing boat trip’ half-day excursion, the ‘Furnas Valley natural paradise including entry to the hot springs & botanical gardens’ fullday excursion and the ‘Lagoa do Fogo, Caldeira Velha & Ribeira Grande’ full-day excursion: only £179* p. pers.

 *Package prices may vary when booking on site